upadhyaypranjal/FPGA-Based-Digital-Communication-Demonstrator-Using-CORDIC/README.md

     zᵢ₊₁ = zᵢ + atan(2⁻ⁱ)
 ```

-After `n` iterations, `xₙ → K · cos(z₀)` and `yₙ → K · sin(z₀)`, where `K` is the accumulated CORDIC gain.
+After **8 iterations**, the resulting vector components correspond to the hardware-generated **cosine** and **sine** values of the input angle.

-### Why Quadrant Reduction Comes First
+### Quadrant Reduction

-CORDIC rotation only converges reliably over roughly `[-90°, +90°]`.
-Real messages need to be modulated across the full 0°–360° range, so the angle-reduction logic reduces *any* input angle down into `[0°, 90°]` first, recording which quadrant it came from as two sign bits.
-This is what allows the system to correctly compute values for angles like `315°`, `-720°`, or angles far outside a single revolution — the reduction happens before CORDIC ever sees the angle.
+The CORDIC engine operates on angles within the first quadrant.
+Therefore, every input angle is first processed by the **Quadrant Reduction** block, which maps it into the required operating range while recording the original quadrant.
+After the CORDIC computation, the appropriate sign corrections are applied to produce the final SIN and COS values.

-### The atan Lookup Table
+### Arctangent Lookup Table

-Each iteration needs the constant `atan(2⁻ⁱ)` for that specific iteration index.
-Rather than computing this at runtime (which would require a divider and an arctangent — the very things CORDIC exists to avoid), these constants are precomputed offline and stored in a tiny combinational lookup table indexed by the iteration counter.
+Each CORDIC iteration requires the constant **atan(2⁻ⁱ)**.
+These values are precomputed and stored in a small lookup table (`atan_rom.v`), eliminating the need for runtime trigonometric calculations.

-### CORDIC Gain
+### CORDIC Gain Compensation

-Each rotation step doesn't preserve vector length — it scales it by `√(1 + 2⁻²ⁱ)`.
-The product of these scale factors over all iterations converges to a constant, `K ≈ 0.6072529`.
-Rather than dividing by this gain after the fact (another division!), the vector is simply initialized at `x₀ = K` instead of `x₀ = 1`, so the gain is pre-compensated for free.
+Successive CORDIC rotations introduce a constant scaling factor.
+To compensate for this gain, the initial vector is pre-scaled by the inverse CORDIC gain (**K ≈ 0.6072529**), producing correctly scaled sine and cosine outputs without requiring additional hardware.

-### Fixed-Point Arithmetic and the Q1.14 Format
+### Fixed-Point Representation

-All values that cross the SPI boundary use **Q1.14 fixed-point**: a 16-bit signed word with 1 integer bit and 14 fractional bits, giving a representable range of roughly `[-2.0, +1.99994]` with a resolution of `1/16384 ≈ 6.1×10⁻⁵`.
-This single, consistent format is what lets the GUI, the RP2040 firmware, and every Verilog module agree on how to interpret a raw 16-bit integer without any additional metadata.

-> **Resource-driven precision trade-off:** to fit the CORDIC and its TAN divider on the 140-CLB SLG47910, the internal rotation math runs in a narrower format than the external Q1.14 interface — angles are truncated on the way in and rescaled on the way out via free bit-slices, so the SPI protocol and GUI never see the difference, only a modest reduction in decimal precision.

-### Why CORDIC Instead of Multipliers

-A direct Taylor-series or polynomial approximation of sine/cosine needs several multiply-accumulate operations per evaluation.
-The SLG47910 has zero dedicated multiplier blocks — implementing multiplication in raw LUT fabric is extremely expensive in CLBs.
-CORDIC sidesteps this entirely: every operation in the algorithm is a shift (free — just wire routing) or an add/subtract (cheap, one adder per operand).
-This is the same reason CORDIC is used in real DDS chips and software-defined radio front ends.

-TAN is computed the same way, in hardware, using a second linear-CORDIC divider stage rather than a conventional divider — never in Python, and never via `math.tan()`.
+The design uses **16-bit signed Q1.14 fixed-point arithmetic** for all external inputs and outputs.
+To reduce FPGA resource utilization, the internal CORDIC computations operate using a reduced **Q1.8 fixed-point format**, while the final results are converted back to **Q1.14** before transmission over SPI.

+### Tangent Computation

+The tangent value is computed entirely in hardware using the **Linear CORDIC Divider** (`linear_divide.v`).
+The divider takes the hardware-generated SIN and COS values as inputs and performs a **6-iteration** shift-add division algorithm to produce the final TAN output.
+No software-based trigonometric functions or hardware divider IP are used.

 ---